-(1) A held ball occurs

-(2) A ball out-of-bounds caused by both teams

-(3) An official is in doubt as to who last touched the ball
+- (1) A held ball occurs - (2) A ball out-of-bounds caused by both teams - (3) An official is in doubt as to who last touched the ball b.

-b.
 The jump ball shall be between the two involved players unless injury or ejection precludes one of the jumpers from participation.
-If the injured or ejected player must leave the game, the coach of the opposing team shall select from his opponent's bench a player who will replace the injured or ejected player.
+If the injured player must leave the game or is ejected, the coach of the opposing team shall select from his opponent's bench a player who will replace the injured or ejected player.
 The injured player will not be permitted to re-enter the game.
-Section VII-Restrictions a.
-Each jumper must have at least one foot on or inside that half of the jumping circle which is farthest from his own basket.
-Each jumper must have both feet within the restraining circle. b.
-The ball must be tapped by one or both of the players participating in the jump ball after it reaches its highest point.
-If the ball falls to the floor without being tapped by at least one of the jumpers, the official off the ball shall whistle the ball dead and signal another toss.

-Governing Jump Balls
+Section VII-Restrictions Governing Jump Balls